ksolonenko/CIND820-Final-Project/README.md

 # Project Structure

 1) Abstract - contains a brief overview of the research topic and approach taken.

-2) Literature Review - contains a review of revious work related to the proposed project, and rounds out the context and background information to the research topic.
+2) Literature Review - contains a review of previous work related to the proposed project, and rounds out the context and background information to the research topic.

 3) Initial Results - the initial results of the coding portion of this assignment.
 Coding is done in python and presented in IPYNB format for visualizations.

 4) Final Results - will contain the final code, as well as full analysis of results.